justinjohn0306/deepspeedpatcher/README.md

 - No warnings about missing CUDA components in the output

 #### Additional Notes
-Build process needs VS2019 or newer (VS2019 Build Tools minimum requirement) CUDA version must be compatible with installed PyTorch version Wheel files are specific to Python version, CUDA version, and Windows architecture Building in a clean directory prevents potential conflicts **Set your CUDA_HOME path**: DeepSpeed needs to be able to find and access the Nvidia CUDA Toolkit's `nvcc.exe` each time DeepSpeed starts up.
+Build process needs VS2019 or newer (VS2019 Build Tools minimum requirement)<br>
+CUDA version must be compatible with installed PyTorch version<br>
+Wheel files are specific to Python version, CUDA version, and Windows architecture<br>
+Building in a clean directory prevents potential conflicts<br>
+**Set your CUDA_HOME path**: DeepSpeed needs to be able to find and access the Nvidia CUDA Toolkit's `nvcc.exe` each time DeepSpeed starts up.
 As such, each and every Python environment you are running that uses DeepSpeed will need its CUDA_HOME environment path variable to be set correctly.
 Guides on doing this are in the tool.

 #### Manual Instructions Flowchart